Lover (Taylor Swift song): Live performances and cover versions

 Swift performed "Lover" live on many occasions during promotion of the album in 2019.
 She first reprised it as part of a medley with "You Need to Calm Down" at the 2019 MTV Video Music Awards, on August 26; she played the song a pink guitar and was surrounded with blue lights and a hovering moon.
 She sang "Lover" as part of a mini-concert held at BBC Radio 1's Live Lounge, which premiered on September 2.
 On September 9, she included it in the set list to her one-off City of Lover concert in Paris.
 In October, she performed the song on Saturday Night Live, where she sang a stripped-down, piano-led version, at a Tiny Desk Concert for NPR Music, and at the We Can Survive charity concert in Los Angeles.
 On November 10, Swift sang the track on the piano at the Alibaba Singles' Day Gala in Shanghai.

 At the 2019 American Music Awards on November 24, where Swift was honored as Artist of the Decade, she performed a medley of select singles, which included "Lover" with an orchestral arrangement.
 During the song, Swift played and sang on a piano, donning a pink cape with gold detailing, as Misty Copeland and Craig Hall performed a ballet.
 Variety's Chris Willman selected Swift's medley as the night's most memorable highlight, opining that the lush, string-laden orchestral atmosphere and the ballet performance elevated the show to a high point.
 The orchestral arrangement was incorporated into the original track, released as the "First Dance Remix".
 In December, she performed the song at Capital FM's Jingle Bell Ball 2019 in London and at iHeartRadio Z100's Jingle Ball in New York City.
 On December 14, Swift performed the song at the finale of BBC One's Strictly Come Dancing.
-Swift included "Lover" on the set list for the Eras Tour (2023).
+Swift included "Lover" on the set list for the Eras Tour (2023–2024).

-Country musician Keith Urban covered "Lover" at his Washington State Fair concert on August 31, 2019.
-He had showed gratitude for "Lover", which he described as "so exquisitely written [...] gorgeously crafted" that made him appreciate the "art of making music", on social media, and after the performance said he wish he had composed the song himself.
+Keith Urban covered "Lover" at his Washington State Fair concert on August 31, 2019.
+He showed his gratitude for "Lover", which he described as "so exquisitely written [...] gorgeously crafted" that made him appreciate the "art of making music", on social media, and after the performance said he wish he had composed the song himself.
 Urban's cover was nominated for Best Cover Song at the 2020 iHeartRadio Music Awards.
-On March 4, 2020, Irish singer Niall Horan and American singer Fletcher released a cover version of the song, titled "Lover – Recorded at Air Studios, London", exclusively on Spotify.
+On March 4, 2020, Niall Horan and Fletcher released a cover version of the song, titled "Lover – Recorded at Air Studios, London", exclusively on Spotify.
 Critics described the cover as a power ballad combining rock styles such as pop rock and arena rock, with electric guitars, keyboard chords, and loud drums.
-On his decision to cover "Lover", Horan lauded it as a "classic" and expressed admiration for Swift's music.